open-telemetry/opentelemetry-java-instrumentation/docs/contributing/muzzle.md

   }
   // it is expected that muzzle passes the runtime check for this component pass {
-    group = "org.apache.httpcomponents"
+    group = 'org.springframework'
-    module = "httpclient"
+    module = 'spring-webmvc'
-    versions = "[4.0,)"
+    versions = "[3.1.0.RELEASE,]"
+    // except these versions
+    skipVersions += ['1.2.1', '1.2.2', '1.2.3', '1.2.4']
+    skipVersions += '3.2.1.RELEASE'
+    // this dependency will be added to the classpath when muzzle check is run extraDependency "javax.servlet:javax.servlet-api:3.0.1"
-    // verify that all other versions - [,4.0) in this case - fail the muzzle runtime check assertInverse = true
+    // verify that all other versions - [,3.1.0.RELEASE) in this case - fail the muzzle runtime check assertInverse = true
   }
-  // ...
 }
 ```